211-jatin/llm-eval-framework/readme.md

-Below is a complete README draft structured like a real production-grade open-source project.
-It is written as if this is an actual portfolio-ready engineering project, not a tutorial repo.

 # LLM Evaluation Framework

 A model-agnostic benchmarking framework for evaluating and comparing Large Language Models across quality, latency, cost, faithfulness, and safety metrics.